opensafely-core/job-server/README.md

 # OpenSAFELY Job Server

-This Django app provides a simple REST API which provides a channel for communicating between low-security environments (which can request that jobs be run) and high-security environments (where jobs are run).
+This is the Web UI for requesting Jobs are run within the [OpenSAFELY platform](https://opensafely.org), and viewing their logs.

+It provides an API to [job-runner](https://github.com/opensafely-core/job-runner) which executes those Jobs in high-security environments.

 ## Deployment